 We may then create our own Kombucha and compare our numbers.

-Secondly, we will manipulate a commercial vinegar such as a balsamic and take measurements along the way.
+For a second project, we will manipulate a commercial vinegar such as a balsamic and take measurements along the way.
 We will freeze concentrate a vinegar to increase its acetic acids and aroma as well as possible added sugars.
 We will then salt out a precise amount of acid to bring the acidity back to our starting level.
-After we separate the non-volatile salts, we will get a product that hopefully we only increased in aroma and non-volatile extra while keep the acid constant.
+After we separate the non-volatile salts, we will get a product that hopefully we only increased in aroma and non-volatile extra while keeping the acid constant.
+[The measurements may be made with NaOH, but the salting of the acids may best be done with CaOH.
+We can use the molecular weights to learn how to interchange one for the other.]

 This may help us create faux aged balsamics (though they may benefit from time resting at a low pH).
 We also may be able to create faux grand cru concentrated vinegars from other substrate categories.
 Another possibility may be to concentrate to typical 5% level odd vinegar projects that did not achieve enough acidity (i.e. if our banana vinegar is only 4%, but we want 5%).